Track Dark Pool Trades and Institutional Activity

-Dark pool trading accounts for nearly 40% of all U.S. stock market volume, yet it remains a hidden layer of the market that most individual traders never see.
-If you've ever wondered where the big money moves happen, it's often here.
+Dark pools are private trading venues where institutions buy and sell massive blocks of stock away from public exchanges like NYSE or NASDAQ.
+These off-exchange transactions account for nearly 40% of all U.S. stock market volume, yet most individual traders never see that activity.
+If you've wondered where the big money moves, it's often here.

 What Are Dark Pools and Why Do They Matter?

-Why do they exist?
-Imagine a pension fund needs to sell 2 million shares of a well-known company.
-If they placed that entire order on a public exchange, the sheer size of it would signal their intent to the entire market, likely causing the stock price to drop before the trade is even finished.
-Dark pools allow them to execute such large orders discreetly, minimizing the market impact.
+Picture a pension fund that needs to sell 2 million shares of a single company.
+If that order hit the NYSE directly, the market would see it immediately and the stock price would drop before the trade finished.
+Dark pools let institutions execute these large orders discreetly.

-For the everyday trader, this creates a significant blind spot.
-Dark pool data services work to aggregate this off-exchange information, giving you a window into those large, influential transactions that happened behind the scenes.
+Dark pool data services aggregate this off-exchange information.
+They give you a window into the large, influential transactions happening behind the scenes.

 | Module | What It Tracks | Why It Matters |